-Your overhead garage door is likely the biggest mechanical device in your home.
-It is important not only in protecting your cars from the elements, but also in guarding them (and your house as well) from burglars and intruders.
+Your overhead garage doors are likely the biggest mechanical device in your home.
+It is important not only in protecting your cars from the elements but also in guarding them (and your house as well) from burglars and intruders.
 Care in using your overhead garage door will guarantee its continuous function for years to come.

 Due to safety concerns, manufacturers recommended that those who want to do their overhead garage door installation themselves limit their involvement to periodic maintenance, allowing experts to do the installation and spring maintenance.

 The newest safety feature in automatic overhead garage door openers is the use of an infrared receiver.
 Once the infrared has been transmitted between the transmitter and the receiver, the garage door stops and fully opens.
 Be sure to test the rollers and hinges of your overhead garage doors for wear and tear and proper lubrication, so that the openers can work properly.